kingluddite/web-dev-notes/frontend/js/react/wesbos/17-display-lineup.md

 * The `0` at the end is where we want to start at
 * We get the specific player with `this.props.players[key]`
 * We count the number of times a player was added to the Lineup.
-Currently, we can add multiple of the same player but we only want to add one player once (You can't have the same player playing twice on the starting lineup)
-* `const isAvailable = player && player.status === 'active';` - We first check to make sure this is a fish (_this is a real time app where things can change at any given moment_) and then we also check to make sure the player **status** is "active"
+* `const isAvailable = player && player.status === 'active';` - We first check to make sure this is a player (_this is a real time app where things can change at any given moment_) and then we also check to make sure the player **status** is "active"

 ## Format properly
 As we add the fees up, the format is wacky.
 How can we fix this?